DHI/WaterBench-MIKESHE-Skjern/README.md

 ![Alt text](figures/Skjern_loc.png)
 *Outline of Skjern catchment on the western coast of Denmark.*

 The Skjern MIKE SHE model is defined on 500 m grid cells for the period 1/2/1990 to 12/23/2019.
 Since there is no hot start included, it is recommended that the first several days of the simulation be discarded before analysis.
-The model setup here was built by the Geologic Survey of Denmark (GEUS) and includes modules for overland flow (finite difference), unsaturated zone flow (2 layer), evapotranspiration (2 layer), saturated zone flow (finite difference), channel flow (higher-order fully dynamic Saint-Venant equations), and irrigation.
+The model setup here was built by the GEUS and includes modules for overland flow (finite difference), unsaturated zone flow (2 layer), evapotranspiration (2 layer), saturated zone flow (finite difference), channel flow (higher-order fully dynamic Saint-Venant equations), and irrigation.
 Input files include climate timeseries, vegetation maps, irrigation demand, channel network, river cross section morphology, among others.
 A more detailed list of input files can be found in ```code/explore_input_data.ipynb```.

 The model takes approximately 0.4 hours to run in the provided state.
 Model outputs include simulated overland flow, groundwater flow, evapotranspiration, water table depth, and river discharge.
 Additional post-processing of the output files using the MIKE [Water Balance Tool](https://doc.mikepoweredbydhi.help/webhelp/2025/mikeshe/MIKE_SHE_online/Water_Balance/Using_the_Water_Balance_Tool.htm) can provide a breakdown of water storages by component (fx. irrigation, groundwater, overland water, etc.) for the full simulation timeseries.
 More detail on MIKE SHE output files and how to view them is shown in ```code/view_mikeshe_results.ipynb```.